 A. Store the dressing tightly-covered, in the refrigerator.
 It keeps well for 3-5 days.
 If you don’t think you’ll use it all, I recommend halving the recipe and making it fresh as you need it.

 Q. Can I use low-fat sour cream and mayonnaise?

 A. Yes, but bear in mind that the dressing might be a bit thinner, requiring less buttermilk.
 Depending on the brand, some low-fat products also have a tangier flavor, so you might need to adjust the amount of lemon juice accordingly.

 Craving more?
 We’d love to welcome you to our exclusive Facebook group community where we share recipes, hosting tips, party ideas, and more!

 Homemade Blue Cheese Dressing

-- 1 tablespoon snipped chives or chopped parsley
+- 1 tablespoon snipped chives (optional, but recommended)

 - freshly-ground black pepper

-In a bowl, stir or whisk together mayonnaise, sour cream, buttermilk (start with 1/4 cup), Worcestershire sauce, and lemon juice.
-Stir in blue cheese (start with 1/2 cup), using the back of a spoon to mash some of the crumbles into the dressing base.
+- In a bowl, stir or whisk together mayonnaise, sour cream, Worcestershire sauce, and lemon juice.
+Stir in blue cheese (start with ½ cup–see note), using the back of a spoon to mash some of the crumbles into the dressing base.
 Leave some of the crumbles intact for a chunky-style dressing.

-- For a little garlicky flavor, add 1/4 teaspoon garlic powder, to taste.
+- For a little garlicky flavor, add garlic powder, to taste, starting with ¼ teaspoon.

-- For a spicy blue cheese dressing, add a few dashes of hot sauce, a pinch of cayenne pepper, or sriracha, to taste.
+- For blue cheese dressing with a kick, add hot sauce, cayenne pepper, or sriracha, to taste.